 The answer is quite basic.
 California sobriety is the act of abstaining from all addictive substances except for marijuana.
 The name plays on the state of California as it has been a pioneer in the legalization of the drug and is a major source of marijuana distribution within the United States.
 The origin of the term remains unclear aside from it being coined in 2016, the same year Proposition 64 was passed, legalizing the recreational use of marijuana in California.

-There has been a resurgence in the use of the term due to a recent interview aired on CBS with pop star Demi Lovato.
-Lovato, 28, rose to Disney fame in her mid-teens and has since led a successful career as an actress and singer.
+There has been a resurgence in the use of the term due to an interview aired on CBS with pop star Demi Lovato.
+Lovato, 29, rose to Disney fame in their mid-teens and has since led a successful career as an actor and singer.
 Unfortunately, the fame and success came at a high price for Lovato who, throughout the years, has publicly battled various mental disorders such as bulimia, bipolar disorder, and drug addiction.

 After a near-fatal overdose in 2018 in which the star suffered three strokes and a heart attack, Lovato was left partially blind and partially deaf.
-She sat down with CBS recently to explain her recovery strategy which includes the continued use of marijuana as well as drinking alcohol in moderation: “I think the term I best identify with is California sober.
+In the interview with CBS, they explained their recovery strategy which includes the continued use of marijuana as well as drinking alcohol in moderation: “I think the term I best identify with is California sober.
 Just as I feel the complete abstinent method isn’t a one-size-fits-all solution for everybody, I don’t that this journey of moderation is a one-size-fits-all solution for everybody.”

 The interview immediately sparked intense reactions from the addiction and recovery community with many casting doubt on the effectiveness of moderation and the fallacy of being “California sober”.

 Lovato has since recanted the statement and has revealed that they have recently adopted a completely sober approach.
 Despite this, the rationale behind “California Sober” is still highly debated.